 - 5-Year Career Plan (limit 2–3 pages, 11-point font, single-spaced)

 The 5-year career plan should provide an overview of your goals and steps to achieve those goals.
 The plan should include three sections: teaching, research, and service.
 The amount of effort devoted to each area and the nature of activities within each category should vary based upon the type of university at which you are employed, as well as your career stage.
 Predoctoral and postdoctoral students may include a section on research training, either in addition to the other components or instead of an irrelevant component.
 You should include only those components that are appropriate to your career stage.
 See career plan template [PDF].

 - Research Statement (limit 1 page, 11-point font, single-spaced)

 The research statement should provide an overview of your research program (including its anticipated development) over the next 3–5 years.
 The statement should specify (a) the major goals, including theoretical framework, questions, and significance of your line of research; (b) the major methods you use to address those goals; and (c) the funding sources you plan to target.
-The statement you provide will be reviewed as part of the application; for those chosen to participate, the Research Statement will provide the mentor with an overview of research plans.
-In addition, the workshop materials will include the research statements of all participants.
+The statement you provide will be reviewed as part of the application; for those chosen to participate, the Research Statement will provide the assigned program faculty with an overview of research plans.
 You should include your name, education, and current affiliation and position at the top of the research statement.
 See research statement template [PDF].

 - Modified NIH Biographical Sketch (limit 5 pages)